SharanyaUpadhyay/AP-CSP-actual-website/README.md

 2. Preparing

-Keeping you fist by the waist; take your free hand, tighten it into a fist and extend your arm out in front of you, keeping the elbow straight.
+Keep your fist by the waist; now, take your free hand, tighten it into a fist and extend your arm out in front of you, keeping the elbow straight.
+You are now in ready position.

 3. Executing

-You are now in ready position.
+Pull your extended fist back to your waist quickly.
+Simultaneously, extend your resting hand out quickly.
+It is almost like a lever; one hand extends while the other pulls back into starting position.